• Skip to primary navigation

 In addition, you must finish the CPA PEP preparatory courses, submit three letters of recommendation, and write a personal statement.

-Then, the CPA Canada must review your credentials before certifying you as a CPA if you are not a Canadian or if you received your accounting training in a foreign nation.
+Then, the CPA Canada must review your credentials before certifying you as a CPA if you are not a Canadian or received your accounting training in a foreign nation.

 Although there is this misconception that you can get a CPA certification just by education, that’s not true.